richafnu/Viva/Viva/glint/setup/copilot-manager-quick-guide.md

 |**Copilot only saves within a current user session. ** |To save the summary, highlight the content, select **Save**, and copy to a document.|
 |**Copilot can't *compare* comments between employee groups or surveys.**| Yet!|

-## Prompt starters
+### Prompt starters

-> [!NOTE]
-> Try using these ideas to generate prompts that work for you.
+Try using these ideas to generate prompts that work for you.
 Fill in your own attributes, filters, survey names, or employee names where the examples have **square brackets**.

 - Summarize all comments for me.
 - What are employees saying at my organization?